Virginia Satir believes there are four communication modes used to help avoid rejection. The fifth mode is positive and congruent.

 Mode Two: Blamers

 Blamers feel that nobody really loves or respects them.
 They compensate for this by talking as though they are in a position of power to hide their insecurity.
 Typical blamer speak includes “do you always have to put yourself first?”, or “Nobody ever considers my feelings”.
-When two blamers get together there is invariably a big argument!
+So, when two blamers get together there is invariably a big argument!

 Mode Three: Computers